 Trying to decide what is important or what you will actually use can be hard as a new mom.
 Even though I worked in early childhood and was a nanny for many years it still took trial and error to figure out what I actually needed at Baby T’s changing table.
 Somethings I bought I never used or they did not work out but there are 5 different products that really stand out in my mind.

 I do not think anyone needs to have an actual changing table.
 They are helpful but far from necessary.
-What I would recommend is a
+Instead I would recommend a changing pad with a washable cover.
+Skip the changing table if you want to save some money.

 This pad is movable and allows a comfortable spot for your baby to be changed where ever.
 It is lightweight and gives you a definite area for diapers to be changed with the convenience of changing your baby’s diaper anywhere.
 To go along with that you will need a